YoniChechik/parametric/README.md

 - **Flexible Initialization:** You can initialize parameters with empty fields, which must be filled before the object is frozen.
 - **Override Mechanisms:** Supports overriding parameters via CLI arguments, environment variables, YAML files, and dictionaries.
 - **Serialization:** Parameters can be easily saved and loaded using YAML.
-- **Python 3.9+ Compatibility:** Works seamlessly with modern Python versions, and aims to extend support to Python 3.9.

 ## Installation